The one problem with mesh routers — read this before you buy

 My one recommendation for those considering adding an Ethernet switch to their home network is that you also want to purchase a few Ethernet cables before you get started setting everything up.
 Sure, you can use the network cables you already have, but to avoid having a mess of cables behind your router, a few short, flat Ethernet cables will do the trick.

-Anthony Spadafora is the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to password managers and the best way to cover your whole home or business with Wi-Fi.
-Before joining the team, he wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
+Anthony Spadafora is the managing editor for security and home office furniture at Tom’s Guide where he covers everything from data breaches to password managers and the best way to cover your whole home or business with Wi-Fi.
+He also reviews standing desks, office chairs and other home office accessories with a penchant for building desk setups.
+Before joining the team, Anthony wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
 Based in Houston, Texas, when he’s not writing Anthony can be found tinkering with PCs and game consoles, managing cables and upgrading his smart home.

-Another 10 minute arguing a point only to point out the obvious solution that 99% of router users already know.
+srmaygar Another 10 minute arguing a point only to point out the obvious solution that 99% of router users already know.
 Brilliant work.
 Not the first article that has used this same click bait.
 Probably why I stopped making Tom’s a must read a few years back.
 The editor needs to tell these ‘journalists’ to stop writing their articles from the park and get back to some real work.
-SMH
+SMHReply